ray-project/ray/doc/README.md

 make develop && open _build/html/index.html
 ```

+> **_NOTE:_**  The above command is for development, to reproduce build failures from the
+> CI, you should use `make html` which is the same as develop but treats warnings as errors.

 ## Building just one sub-project

 Often your changes in documentation just concern one sub-project, such as Tune or Train.